Why Contractors Need Better Websites (And What to Do About It)

 • Individual pages for each major service

-• Project gallery layout optimized for before/after photos
+• Project gallery optimized for before/after photos

 • Click-to-call and contact form on every page